tenzir/tenzir/web/blog/tenzir-v4.18/index.md

-To use TQL2 on [app.tenzir.com](https://app.tenzir.com), for pipelines configured in the `tenzir.yaml` configuration file, or through the API, start the pipeline with `// experimental-tql2`.
+To use TQL2 on [app.tenzir.com](https://app.tenzir.com), for pipelines configured in the `tenzir.yaml` configuration file, or through the API, start the pipeline with a `// experimental-tql2` comment.
 For example:

 ```
 // experimental-tql2